What Is a Serpentine Belt? – What You Need to Know

 However, some belts are manually tensioned and may need to be adjusted.
 Others have a self-tensioning mechanism that can experience wear over time and may need to be serviced.
 One thing to remember: in most cases, if the belt breaks, the vehicle will stop running.

-Symptoms of a Bad Serpentine Belt
+Common Signs of a Failing Serpentine Belt

 What Happens to A Car When the Serpentine Belt Breaks?